-The Political Science Department is represented on the Honors Council in 2011/2012 by Dr. Ken Bickers.
+The Political Science Department is represented on the Honors Council in 2012/2013 by Professor E. Scott Adler.

 Political Science majors who have demonstrated superior competence in the field have the opportunity to graduate with departmental honors.
 There are three grades of honors: cum laude, magna cum laude, and summa cum laude.
 Honors are awarded by the University Honors Council on the basis of overall academic record, performance in the writing of an honors thesis, and performance in an oral exam.